tonyanuge/tonyanuge/README.md

 **Product and analytics builder from financial services.** I turn data into decisions, with a focus on risk, AML and financial crime.

 I build practical tools across forecasting, data analysis and workflow automation, drawn from six years in regulated financial services and data-focused work.
-Most of what I build starts with a real problem and ends with something practical that can be used.
+Most of what I build starts with a real problem and ends with something practical and usable.

 ---